MicrosoftDocs/quantum-docs/articles/includes/quickstart-qiskit-include-ionq.md

 ## Connect to the Azure Quantum service

-To connect to the Azure Quantum service, your program will need the resource ID and the location of your Azure Quantum workspace.
+To connect to the Azure Quantum service, your need the resource ID and the location of your Azure Quantum workspace.
 Log in to your Azure account,
 <https://portal.azure.com>, navigate to your Azure Quantum workspace, and
 copy the values from the header.